getify/Functional-Light-JS/ch3.md

 }
 ```

 **Note:** This utility's parameter parsing logic is far from bullet-proof; we're using regular expressions to parse code, which is already a faulty premise!
 But our only goal here is to handle the common cases, which this does reasonably well.
-We only need a sensible default detection of parameter order for functions with simple parameters (as well as those with default parameter values).
+We only need a sensible default detection of parameter order for functions with simple parameters (including those with default parameter values).
 We don't, for example, need to be able to parse out a complex destructured parameter, because we wouldn't likely be using this utility with such a function, anyway.
 So, this logic gets the 80% job done; it lets us override the `propOrder` array for any other more complex function signature that wouldn't otherwise be correctly parsed.
 That's the kind of pragmatic balance this book seeks to find wherever possible.

 Let's illustrate using our `spreadArgProps(..)` utility: